-Other works address synchronization of MGs with bulk power grids using secondary level (consensus) control, such as that of Sun \textit{et al.} \cite{b6}, Du \textit{et al.} \cite{b7}, Tomás-Martín \textit{et al.} \cite{b8}, as well as Basu \textit{et al.} \cite{b9} for robustness under communication delays.
-In terms of our area of interest for islanded NMGs, Shah \textit{et al.} \cite{b10} presented an MG consensus-based synchronization scheme at multiple points on interconnection, with the option of leaderless consensus control when there is no bulk grid connection.
+Other works address MGs synchronization with bulk power grids using secondary level (consensus) control, such as that of Sun \textit{et al.} \cite{b6}, Du \textit{et al.} \cite{b7} and Tomás-Martín \textit{et al.} \cite{b8}.
+In terms of our area of interest for islanded NMGs, Shah \textit{et al.} \cite{b9} presented an MG consensus-based synchronization scheme at multiple points of interconnection, with the option of leaderless consensus control when there is no bulk grid connection.
 However, reactive power sharing and voltage regulation were not addressed.
 Naderi \textit{et al.}'s \cite{b5} work concerning NMGs with distributed (consensus) control has extensively shown that secondary level control is essential for synchronization stability between MGs and/or NMGs.
 Additionally, their findings have shown that synchronization constraints in IEEE Standard 1547 may not be strict enough to avoid instability in weak grids such as islanded NMGs.

 A largely unexplored area worth mentioning is that during islanded MG and NMG operation, the existence of distributed secondary level control means that there is a possibility of autonomous synchronization and connection operation.
-Upreti and Mohammed \cite{b11} have shown that automatic synchronization schemes can be safely and economically implemented in MGs using standard relays and communications.
+Upreti and Mohammed \cite{b10} have shown that automatic synchronization schemes can be safely and economically implemented in MGs using standard relays and communications.
 Their scheme, termed the Autosynchronization (A25A) algorithm, is currently in use in practice.
 Nonetheless, secondary level regulation and power sharing are yet to be explored, which might be necessary regarding weak grids such as islanded NMGs at the distribution level.